CumulusNetworks/docs/content/guides/production-ready-automation/Quick-Start.md

 The following procedue describes the easiest way to start a Production Ready automation demo using a bash script provided in the package.
 The bash script performs the following steps automatically:

 - Checks if the Cumulus Networks reference topology submodule is present and attempts to download the reference topology if it is not present
-- Runs the `vagrant up` command for the oob-mgmt-network devices
+- Runs the `vagrant up` command for the out-of-band management network devices
 - Runs a series of `vagrant up` commands to bring up the rest of the network simulation
 - Runs the `vagrant scp` command to copy the network automation into the simulation

 To control which nodes start and in which order, and to save CPU and memory resources, you can run the simulation manually.
-Refer to the {{<link text="User Guide" title="User Guide" >}}.
+Refer to the {{<link text="Run the Production Ready Automation" title="Run Production Ready Automation" >}}.

 To start a golden standard demo topology using a bash script: